Farnborough F.C.: History

 In 2006–07 Farnborough went into administration and were deducted ten points.
 In May 2007 the club was expelled from the Football Conference and were reformed as Farnborough Football Club.
 They were admitted to Division One South & West of the Southern League, which they went on to win at the first attempt, earning promotion to the Premier Division.
 In 2008–09 they were Premier Division runners-up, qualifying for the promotion play-offs.
 After beating Hemel Hempstead Town 4–3 on penalties after a 0–0 draw in the semi-finals, they lost 1–0 to Gloucester City in the final.
 The following season saw them win the Premier Division, earning promotion to the Conference South.
 They were runners-up in their first season in the division and entered the promotion play-offs.
 After a 2–1 aggregate win over local rivals Woking in the semi-finals (winning 1–0 away and drawing 1–1 at home), they lost the final 4–2 to Ebbsfleet United.

-However, Farnborough began to suffer financial problems.
+Farnborough then began to suffer financial problems.
 In 2011–12 they were deducted five points after submitting misleading financial information to the Football Conference, and had ten points deducted the following season after going into administration again.
 They were relegated to the Premier Division of the Isthmian League at the end of the 2014–15 season and were subsequently demoted to Division One Central of the Southern League at the end of the 2015–16 season despite not finishing in the relegation zone due to their financial situation.
 They were Division One Central runners-up the following season; in the subsequent play-offs they defeated Egham Town 4–0 in the semi-finals before beating Barton Rovers 2–0 in the final to earn promotion back to the Premier Division of the Southern League.

-League reorganisation saw Farnborough placed in the Southern League Premier South Division in 2018.
+League reorganisation saw the club placed in the Southern League Premier South Division in 2018.
 After finishing third in 2021–22, they defeated Metropolitan Police in the play-off semi-final, before beating Hayes & Yeading United 2–1 in the final to secure promotion to the National League South.
-In 2022–23 the club defeated League Two side Sutton United 2–0 in the first round of the FA Cup to progress to the second round.
+In 2022–23 the club defeated League Two side Sutton United 2–0 in the first round of the FA Cup, before losing 4–1 to Wrexham in the second.